karpeevaanastasiia/rsschool-cv/cv.md

 3. **E-mail:** ankarpeeva10@gmail\.com
 4. **GitHub:** [ankarpeeva](https://github.com/karpeevaanastasiia)
 ## About me
-I am a responsible, purposeful worker, I always strive to reach the truth.
-I have a strong desire to learn and grow in the IT field.
+Hello!
+I am a beginner Front-end developer.
+I am just starting my journey in the IT sphere, but the main thing is that I do it with incredible curiosity.
+I am a responsible, goal-oriented worker, I always strive to get to the truth and have a great desire to learn and develop in the IT sphere.
 ## Skills
 - HTML
 - CSS/SASS